colts70/The-Sematic-Stack/README.md

 The anchors must be external domain-owned endpoints that point back to the Root Descriptor.
 This creates the "semantic triangle" that prevents spoofing and forces machine resolution.

+Determinism does not come from self-declaration.
+It comes from external, domain-independent witnesses binding back.

 “This is the smallest possible standard surface that moves identity resolution earlier than crawling.
 Everything else in the AI stack assumes identity is already known; HESS makes that assumption explicit and machine-resolvable.”